eclipse-archived/ceylon-lang.org/documentation/1.3/tour/initialization.md

 ## Static members

+_Warning: this subsection describes new pre-release functionality that will be made available in Ceylon 1.3.1._

 You're probably familiar with the idea of a _static member_ which comes up in many object-oriented languages, including C++, Java, and C#.
 Languages like Smalltalk and Ruby feature